leoernesto1/leofs_docs/src/configuration/configuration_5.rst

 Set |leo_manager_conf_2|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You need to set RPC-related configuration as follows to be able to communicate each cluster with LeoFS's RPC.
-Regarding ``rpc.server.listen_port``, which is used by the `join-cluster <admin_guide_9.html#join-cluster>`_ command.
+Regarding ``rpc.server.listen_port``, which is used by the |join-cluster| command.